Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 The ``edit.pt`` Template
 ------------------------

-The ``edit.pt`` template is used for adding and editing a wiki page.
+The ``edit.pt`` template is used for adding and editing a Page.
 It is used by the ``add_page`` and ``edit_page`` view functions.
 It should display a page containing a form that POSTs back to the "save_url" argument supplied by the view.
 The form should have a "body" textarea field (the page data), and a submit button that has the name "form.submitted".
 The textarea in the form should be filled with any existing page data when it is rendered.

 Once we're done with the ``edit.pt`` template, it will look a lot like the
 below: